Riverscapes/ConfinementTool/docs/BankfullChannelTool.md

 6. Generate a minimum width buffer
 7. Merge and Dissolve the Bankfull Polygon with the Minimum width buffer.
 8. Apply 10m "PAEK" smoothing.

-## Output

-### Bankfull Channel

-Bankfull polygons for each continuous section of  stream network.